shahiq572/personify_app/README.md

-# personify_app
+# Introuduction

-This template should help get you started developing with Vue 3 in Vite.
+Frontend App for Project Personify.
+Developed in Vue3 and Vite.

 ## Recommended IDE Setup